finecoreteam/.github/profile/Readme.md

 * **APIs and tools:**  We create robust APIs and developer tools that empower businesses to integrate financial services seamlessly into their applications.
 * **Microservices architecture:** We leverage microservices architecture to build scalable and adaptable financial infrastructure solutions.
-* **Blockchain technology:** We explore the potential of blockchain technology to bring transparency and security to financial transactions.

 **Our Values**